BESSER-PEARL/BESSER_WME_standalone/README.md

 docker compose up -d
 ```

-Apollon Standalone will be running on `localhost:8080`, using a private network bridge to connect to Redis, and storing shared images on a specific Docker volume.
+BESSER WME Standalone will be running on `localhost:8080`, using a private network bridge to connect to Redis, and storing shared images on a specific Docker volume.

 ## Developer Setup